deepminer142/logistic_growth/README.md

 ![Logistic Growth](https://github.com/deepminer142/logistic_growth/blob/main/raw_data_plot.png)

-- Plot of the raw data with time (mins) on the x axis and population size (N) on the y axis.
+- A plot of the raw data with time (minutes) on the x-axis and population size (N) on the y-axis.
-- This graph has the charectrisitc sigmodial curve, showing exponetial population growth at the start, which slows and then reaches the carrying capacity.
+- This graph exhibits the characteristic sigmoidal curve, showing exponential population growth at the start, which then slows down and eventually reaches the carrying capacity

 *Script to plot the semi-log transformed logistic growth data*